Fellowship Overview

 We have invited Fellows to join this program on the basis of their demonstrated commitment, dedication, and enthusiasm for leading change for health equity.
 Fellows are the transformative leaders who will work to reform policies and systems, tackle social determinants, and address health inequities within and beyond the health sector.

-Applications for the 2024 Fellowship open July 1, and close August 31, with finalists informed December 2023.
+Applications for the 2025 Fellowship open June 15, and close August 31, with finalists informed December 2024.

-Why Equity and Leadership
+Why Equity and Leadership?

 Serious health inequities exist within and between the countries of Southeast Asia and it goes beyond health.
 This is due to many factors, but chiefly imbalance of power; inequitable policies and laws; unequal economic conditions and opportunities; and historical and contemporary prejudices, including ethnical and religious intolerance.
 At the Equity Initiative, we define health equity quite broadly as a multidimensional concept that considers fairness in health and social determinants of health and it goes beyond health; it is not just an issue for medical professionals or the health sector alone.